Vaccinations are not required for entry into Barbados. Check with the Centers for Disease Control on recommended vaccinations for travel www.cdc.gov.

-Barbados is the easternmost island of the West Indies in the Atlantic Ocean.
+Barbados is the Easternmost island in the Caribbean.
+Barbados is in the West Indies and located in the Atlantic Ocean.
 The island is approximately 300 miles north of Venezuela.
 Barbados is 166 square miles, divided into 11 parishes.
-It's captial city is Bridgetown, with a population of approx. 99,000.
+It's capital city is Bridgetown,

 Barbados is a 21 miles long and 14 miles wide.